 The zoo covers 40+ acres of which most of it is has nice shaded areas with lots of trees.
 I enjoyed the fact that many of the exhibits could be viewed from several different angles.
 That’s always important when you’re trying to find where some of the animals may be hiding.

-Another excursion on our City Pass while in Atlanta was a tour of the CNN Studios.
+Another excursion on our City Pass while in Atlanta was a CNN Studio Tour.
 We knew that this would be a great activity to squeeze in between other events.
 They start a new tour about every 10 minutes and they last about an hour.
 Up until a few years ago they didn’t allow small children, but we found out while on the tour that they have lifted that restriction.
 We kinda wished for our tour they’d bring it back.

 While we were on our little staycation trip in Atlanta, one thing on our list to do was ride the Skyview Atlanta, ferris wheel.
 Its located right in the heart of Atlanta on Luckie St. beside the Tabernacle.
 Although, a bit pricey, its one of those things you say you could live without doing, but it’s well worth it.
 You get beautiful views as you leisurely, move through 4 complete rotations of the wheel.